7 Scams That Target Elderly Seniors – How to Protect Your Loved Ones

 Seniors often take a myriad of prescription medication, which can be quite expensive.
 Sure, Medicare helps with the costs, but some seniors are still left paying hundreds of dollars per month for prescriptions.
 It’s no wonder that seniors are likely to fall for online schemes that promise deeply discounted prices on medication.
 But once shoppers hand over a credit card number, their money is taken – and they’ll never receive any medication.

 - Investment Scams

-Plenty of seniors are eager to multiply their nest eggs to provide for a more comfortable retirement.
+Plenty of seniors are eager to multiply their nest eggs to provide for more comfortable retirement homes.
 And if they’ve already saved a tidy sum, they may have a little with which to take some risk.
 That makes seniors easy prey for fake “investment opportunities” that don’t really offer a return.
 Whether it’s plowing money into a fledgling or even fictional business, or buying vacation property that doesn’t exist, investment scams can deplete seniors of their savings in the blink of an eye.

 - Internet and Email Scams

 The Internet can be a confusing place for seniors who haven’t had much experience with technology.
 A Pew Research Internet use study found that many adults over the age of 74 use the Internet solely for health information, news, and buying products, and are not as savvy when it comes to email, social networking, and online safety.

 When a senior receives an email promising big returns for a small investment, it can be easy to become excited.
 Even if you can spot an Internet or email scam from a mile away, an unsuspecting senior might hand over his or her personal information without a second thought.